MFC-Caltech/MFC-Caltech.github.io/index.md

 * Dr. Jomela Meng
 * Dr. Kazuki Maeda

-  and their contact information is located in the "AUTHORS" file in the source code.
+  and their contact information is located in the `AUTHORS` file in the source code.

 # Installation

-  The documents that describe how to configure and install the MFC are located in the source code as "CONFIGURE" and "INSTALL".
+  The documents that describe how to configure and install the MFC are located in the source code as `CONFIGURE` and `INSTALL`.
 They are also described here.

 ## Step 1: Configure and ensure dependencies can be located